Workshops and Training

 To find out about our current workshop schedule, please see our training calendar or send us an email.

-We are still delivering training during the COVID-19 pandemic.
-Instead of training in person, we have shifted our efforts to online training.
 Both the Browser and the REST courses listed below can be held online.

 We can set up virtual classrooms with your institute, holding live interactive webinars with our trainers.
 These can be held as one single long event, or a number of short sessions over days or weeks, timed to match your timezone.
 The advantage of hosting a training workshop for your institute is that we can tailor the course to the needs of the institute and trainees.